Murders of Jennifer Ertman and Elizabeth Peña: Executions

-Derrick Sean O'Brien was the first to be executed, on July 11, 2006.
+Derrick O'Brien was the first to be executed on July 11, 2006.

 Before his execution, O'Brien expressed his regrets for his actions to the families of Peña and Ertman.
 He then apologized to his family before being executed by lethal injection.
 In response to accusations from anti-death penalty advocates that capital punishment is a cruel and unusual form of punishment, Peña's father later remarked O'Brien's death had occurred peacefully, "in twenty seconds", adding: "I wish to God that my daughter could have died that easily.
 Put a needle in her arm and just go to sleep.
 I wish to hell he could have died the way she died."

-José Ernesto Medellín appealed his execution, saying that he had informed City of Houston and Harris County police officers that he was a Mexican citizen and that he had been unable to confer with Mexican consular officials.
+José Medellín appealed his execution, saying that he had informed City of Houston and Harris County police officers that he was a Mexican citizen and that he had been unable to confer with Mexican consular officials.
 The prosecutors said that Medellín never told authorities he was a Mexican citizen.
 Medellín said in a sworn statement that he learned that the Mexican consulate could assist him in 1997.
 He petitioned the Texas Court of Criminal Appeals in 1998 regarding this issue; the appeal failed.

 Medellín's impending execution became an international controversy since the state did not hold a hearing about whether the inability of Medellín to meet with Mexican consular officials harmed his defense.
 The right of a defendant to talk with his or her consulate is specified in the Vienna Convention on Consular Relations; the United States is a party to the convention, although the U.S. withdrew from compulsory jurisdiction in 1986 to accept the court's jurisdiction only on a case-by-case basis.
-In 2004, the International Court of Justice responded to a lawsuit filed by Mexico against the United States; the court ordered hearings to be held for inmates, including Medellín, who were denied consular rights.
+In 2004, the International Court of Justice (ICJ) responded to a lawsuit filed by Mexico against the United States; the court ordered hearings to be held for inmates, including Medellín, who were denied consular rights.